rstrozyk/codewars_projects1/README.md

-Here I will push some basics scripts with tasks resolving to learn Python
+Here I will push some basics Python scripts that I've created during learning Python ;)